Businessolver

 If employees understand their health savings accounts, including how to invest funds and request reimbursement, they can breathe easy knowing panic-level medical costs are covered.

-HSAs and FSAs are a big part of financial wellness strategy, providing a safety net to pay for health care costs big and small.
-That is, if employees remember money is available in those stressful moments and can conveniently request reimbursement.
+HSAs and FSAs are a big part of financial wellness strategy, providing a safety net to pay for healthcare costs big and small.
+But this strategy is only as effective as employees know that money is available in those stressful moments and can conveniently request reimbursement.

 Simplicity is key to engagement, especially when it comes to benefits and health spending.
 Employees have one life, one paycheck, and one “wallet.”
 HR pros that take a holistic approach will drive greater value in all their benefits programs, meeting employees in the middle.